harsh-ps-2003/CS787/README.md

 ### Fundus training recipes

 The following sequence reproduces our best results on a single 12 GB TITAN Xp while staying close to the MINIM training philosophy.
 It uses gradient accumulation, cosine LR with warmup, min‑SNR weighting, and staged up‑resolution.

+**Note**: Attention-gated skip connections can be enabled with `--use_skip_attention_gates` for enhanced anatomical feature preservation.
+Add this flag to any training command to enable attention gates on the UNet skip connections.

 #### Phase 0 — Train at 256px (from scratch, 5k steps)
 ```bash